Process architecture

 Simple, thin-client, Web-page dashboards communicate with the Display Server via servlets running on your application server bundled with your Apama installation.

-As illustrated in Figure 2, with thin-client, Web-page deployments, dashboards communicate with your application server, which communicates with the Dashboard Display Server.
+Figure 2, with thin-client, Web-page deployments, dashboards communicate with your application server, which communicates with the Dashboard Display Server.
 The Display Server mediates access to the Correlator.

 Process architecture: Thin-client, Web-page deployments